I am expecting twins, can I use the same Spinning Babies techniques for my pregnancy and labor?

 - Moxibustion at 33 weeks or later, particularly 2x a day for 20 minutes each on the outer (and upper) little toe nail (bladder 67) for the weeks 34-35 of gestation

-- Acupuncture with only the very well experienced with pregnant women.
+- Acupuncture with professionals very well experienced with pregnant women.
 I’d feel comfortable with student or new acupuncturists myself, but I want to save you time and money.
 Be efficient and see the best.
-Find a community acupuncturist to reduce costs and get several appointments in for the cost of one visit to a “regular” acupuncturist.
+Find a community acupuncturist to reduce costs and get several appointments for for the cost of one visit to a “regular” acupuncturist.

 - Abdominal (diaphragmatic) release.